aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-conversion/to-image/_index.md

 In the ever-evolving landscape of software development, efficient document manipulation is crucial.
 Aspose.Page for Java emerges as a powerful tool, allowing developers to seamlessly convert PostScript files to images.
 In this tutorial, we will walk through the process step by step, ensuring you grasp each aspect comprehensively.
 ## Prerequisites
 Before diving into the conversion process, make sure you have the following prerequisites in place:
 - Aspose.Page for Java Library: Ensure that you have the Aspose.Page for Java library integrated into your project.
-If not, you can download it from the [official releases page](https://releases.aspose.com/page/java/).
+If not, you can download it from the [releases page](https://releases.aspose.com/page/java/).
 - Document Directory: Have a PostScript file (with a .ps extension) ready in your document directory, as we will be using it as input for the conversion.
 ## Import Packages
 Begin by importing the necessary packages in your Java application.
 Below is an example snippet: